iterative/dvc.org/content/docs/install/index.md

 - You can [install a stable pre-release](/doc/install/pre-release) of DVC to stay ahead of official releases.

 - Shell completion is automatically enabled by certain installation methods.
-If it does not work for you, you can refer to
+If it does not work for you, see
-  [these instructions](/doc/install/completion) to set it up
+  [these instructions](/doc/install/completion) to set it up.

 - Additionally, you might find these 3rd-party tool [plugins](/doc/install/plugins) useful.